tombensve/MarkdownDoc/Editor/docs/MarkdownDoc-Editor.md

 ### Mac OS X Fullscreen support

 When you run this editor on a Mac with Lion+ you will get a litte double arrow in the right corner of the window titlebar, which will bring upp the editor window in fullscreen.

+### Version 1.4 usage changes

+In prevous versions there were only one file per window and you could open multiple windows.
+Now there is only one window and you can open multiple files and select which file to work with in the editor window.
+It is like a tabbed window, but instead of tabs there is a popup list of all open files and you click on the one you want to edit.
+The reason for this is to have editing distraction free.
+When you are writing, you only have the text you are working on and nothing else in the window.
+This works even better with full screen.

+Since the editor now has become very file oriented you can no longer edit an unknown file that you specify a file for later when you save.
+So when you press the "+" toolbar icon or start the editor without any files specified then a file chooser will popup.
+In this case you can either navigate to a directory and then enter a name for a new file and it will be created or you can specify existing files and they will be opened.
+Do note that since you can open multiple files at the same time, the opened files does not necessarily become the current edited file visible in the window!
+But if you move the mouse to the left window edge you will get the newly opened files in the file list.

 ## Running